aarzoochourasia/aarzoochourasia/README.md

 👩🏻‍💻 A mathematics buff, explorer, and data science professional.<br/>
 👯 I love to work challenging on Data Science projects.
 [My Portfolio](https://www.youtube.com/c/MagdelineHuang](https://linktr.ee/aarzoo_chourasia))<br/>
 🌱 Currently learning more about Generative AI and Data Engineering.<br/>
-⚡ My forte: <br/>
-            💼 As a mentor and lifelong learner, I'm passionate about sharing knowledge and continuously expanding my own horizons in the ever-evolving field of data science.<br/>
+💼 As an instructor and lifelong learner, I'm passionate about sharing knowledge and continuously expanding my own horizons in the ever-evolving field of data science.<br/>
 🌟 People person with strong leadership qualities, effective communication skills, and a collaborative mindset.
 I thrive in fast-paced environments and           believe in the power of teamwork to achieve remarkable results.<br/>
 💡 Always up for exploring new technologies and trends.
 I'm driven by curiosity, a go-getter attitude and desire to push the boundaries of what's possible in the world of data science.<br/>
 🚀 Whether you're a fellow data enthusiast, a curious learner, or someone with a shared passion for technology, I'd love to hear from you!<br/>
 📫 How to reach me: [LinkedIn](www.linkedin.com/in/aarzoo-chourasia-dataanalyst)<br/>
 # 💻 Tech Stack